 Individuals who successfully complete the course are able to -

-- Understand the principles of 8-D problem Solving
+- Understand the root cause determination required for 8D problem Solving

 - Set up powerful quality tools for both data collection and analysis